Safety and feral animals

 Feral pigs

-Feral pigs can also carry diseases that can be transmitted to humans, including Murray Valley encephalitis and Ross River fever.
+Feral pigs can carry diseases that can be transmitted to humans, including Murray Valley encephalitis and Ross River fever.
+They have also been known to chase and attack people.
+If you see a feral pig, stay away from it.

 - Never feed feral pigs as it encourages them to hang around campsites.